szczyglis-dev/py-gpt/README.md

 - `Presence Penalty`: Discourages the model from mentioning topics that have already been brought up in the conversation.

-- `Auto-summary system prompt`: System prompt for context auto-summary (GPT-3.5 is used for this)

-- `Auto-summary instruction`: Summary prompt for context auto-summary (GPT-3.5 is used for this)

 - `Vision: Camera`: Enables camera in Vision mode

 - `Vision: Auto capture`: Enables auto-capture on message send in Vision mode